Unfold our FTC disclosure melodrama here. The following article was last updated on Nov 28, 2025 ...

 As a new rider, I gladly faced the Chicago winter on two wheels without heated clothing whenever the roads were traction-friendly.
 I didn't have just any heated grips on my 1982 Yamaha Seca 400 at the time.
 I had (boisterous) "HEEEATED GRRRIPS" which, from what I remember, felt warmer after sticking my chest out and explaining confidently to others that "of course I rode here!"

-Sub-freezing temperatures never felt so squid and my fifteen mile jaunt from Rogers Park to North Chicago validated my will to ride accordingly (sidenote: I miss that bike).
+Sub-freezing temperatures never felt so squid and my fifteen-mile jaunt from Rogers Park to North Chicago validated my will to ride accordingly (sidenote: I miss that bike).
 Today, with destinations often crossing state lines, comfort has become a much more significant concern.
-Switch activated "palm warming technology" simply isn't enough when riding between the bronzing sun of West Palm Beach, Florida and the chilling fall of Chicago, Illinois.
+Switch-activated "palm warming technology" simply isn't enough when riding between the bronzing sun of West Palm Beach, Florida and the chilling fall of Chicago, Illinois.

-Offering both twelve and seven volt systems, we tested the more standard "running engine", direct-to-battery coax configuration with a heated vest/glove combo.
-Gerbing's vest focuses temperature on the neck/core while their gloves project heat to the top and side of your fingers.
-Somewhere in Kentucky and with eight hours of riding ahead, I was glad to put their product into action!
+Offering both twelve- and seven-volt systems, we tested the more standard "running engine," direct-to-battery coax configuration with a heated vest/glove combo.
+Gerbing's vest focuses temperature on the neck/core, while their gloves project heat to the tops and sides of your fingers.
+This is exactly why riders often pair Gerbing vest and gloves for full coverage.

 What Heated Riding Gear Do You Use?